dfki-av/G3FA/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have [Conda](https://docs.conda.io/en/latest/) installed on your system.
-You will also need Python 3.8 or later.
+You will need Python 3.8 or later.

 ### Installation